quale-quest/sql-mvc/README.md

 **Paradigm inversion - write web applications in SQL instead of JavaScript.**

-If you find the way web app development is done today as tedious, and wasteful, then join me in creating a true "application programming language" (or DSL of you prefer), as opposed to using a general purpose language (JavaScript) for writing applications.
+If like me, you find the way web app development is done today as tedious, and wasteful, then join me in creating a true "application programming language" (or DSL of you prefer), as opposed to using a general purpose language (JavaScript) for writing applications.

-I have been a programmer since 1983 (mostly in embedded systems), since 1999 I have been using my own secret platform to do the occasional custom line of business web app.
+I have been programming since 1983 (mostly in embedded systems), since 1999 I have been using my own secret platform to do the occasional custom line of business web app.
 Last year (2014) I had a need to write a simple app for an embedded ARM processor (BeagleBone Black), and as my secret platform was windows only, I had to evaluate and choose from the latest app development technologies,